mrkranky/affable-dashboard/README.md

 ## Prerequisites/Setup

-`Only prerequisites is data from cassandra, redis and influxDB`
+`Only prerequisite is data from cassandra, redis and influxDB`

 After starting the app, you can view influencer's dashboard at `http://localhost:3008/?userid=1000001`